Explorers invited to stake their claim in $2.8 million

 As the adoption of these emerging technologies gets bigger – so will the demand for minerals such as silica, cobalt, titanium, lithium, vanadium and many more.

-To benefit the resources sector as a whole, data collected from the projects will be made publically available from 1 December 2021 via the Queensland Government’s geoscience data portal.
+To benefit the resources sector as a whole, data collected from the projects will be made publicly available from 1 December 2021 via the Queensland Government’s geoscience data portal.

 The last three rounds of the Collaborative Exploration Initiative supported 34 projects across Queensland.